danielamariei/danielamariei/README.md

 Some interesting projects that you can find here:
 - [TeTwix](https://github.com/danielamariei/tetwix): A modern version of the Tetris game
-- [Article classification](https://github.com/danielamariei/item-classification): Article classification app using Java & Lucene
+- [Article Classification](https://github.com/danielamariei/item-classification): Article classification on a large corpus of articles using using Java & Lucene
+- [Points Distance](https://github.com/danielamariei/points-distance): Point Distance calculation on a large corpus of input points using different approaches
 - [Clothing Ontology](https://github.com/danielamariei/clothing-ontology): An ontology regarding clothing and related concepts.
 - [Semantic Clothing](https://github.com/danielamariei/semantic-clothing): Semantic Clothing Web Application that enables the selection of different clothing items based on the existing wardrobe
 - [Databases Ontology](https://github.com/danielamariei/databases-ontology): An ontology regarding databases and related concepts.